 Airlines that fly direct: easyJet, Jet2.com, Ryanair and TUI

 Seasons: High: May - September: Low: December - February

 Currency: Euro (€)

 Whether you’re flying from Birmingham Airport for a family holiday or a stag do, we’ve got all the shops, restaurants and facilities to kick start your trip the way you want to.

 If you’re off on a stag or hen do then you’ll want to make your first port of call Wetherspoon, where you can toast the groom or bride to be with a bottle of bubbly or a refreshing pint.
 They serve food all day too, so you’ll be catered for whatever time you fly.
-If you’re headed on a family holiday, we’ve got great family restaurants too like Frankie & Benny’s, located before you go through security, and Giraffe located in our departure lounge.
+If you’re heading off on a family holiday, we’ve got great family restaurants too like Giraffe located in our departure lounge.
 There’s also plenty of cafés, bars and restaurants to choose from, so you’re sure to find something that tickles your fancy.

 The airport is accessible whichever way you plan on arriving.
-If you’re driving to the airport you’ll find a choice of 7 car parks, which are all easily accessible from the terminal by foot or via the free shuttle bus.
-Book a carpark space online in advance and save up to 50% off.
+If you’re driving to the airport you’ll find a choice of car parks, which are all easily accessible from the terminal by foot or via the free shuttle bus.
+Book a car park space online in advance and save up to 70% off.

 If you prefer to take public transport, you will find bus services running directly to the airport or to Birmingham International train station.
-There is a free and frequent Air Rail Link from the train station which takes you to the terminal in just two minutes.
+There is free and frequent transport from the train station which takes you to the terminal in just a short time.
 Alternatively, taxis can drop you off right outside the terminal building.